ajaysinh1904/Digital-Mart/README.md

 About the Project:
-Digital Mart is an e-commerce platform that allows users to browse and purchase products online.
-It provides a seamless shopping experience with a wide range of products, secure payment options, and fast delivery.
+Digital Mart is an online platform designed to facilitate interactions between sellers and buyers.
+Sellers can list their items for sale, and buyers can browse through these listings and contact sellers directly make inquiries.
+The platform provides a simple and user-friendly interface for both parties to connect and conduct transactions.

 Features:
 User-friendly interface
-Secure user authentication and authorization
-Product search and filtering
-Shopping cart and checkout process
-Admin panel for product management
+User Registration: Easy signup and login for both sellers and buyers.
+Seller Listings: Sellers can create and manage item listings with descriptions, prices, and images.
+Buyer Browsing: Buyers can browse listed items by category or search for specific items.
+Contact Sellers: Buyers can contact sellers directly through the platform to negotiate and arrange purchases.
+Profile Management: Both buyers and sellers can update their profiles and manage their account settings.

 Technologies Used: